Ammar-sys/captchagen/README.md

 pip install os
 ```

+For this to work you'll need to change paths to your own (obviously)

 Do whatever you want with it, if you're going to use it credit would be aprecitiated.
 For any questions DM me on discord ammar#0443.